jfekete1/python-webservers/README.md

 To Download a file from your webserver use: curl -O http://<server-IP>:9999/<FILENAME>

-#  Upload a file back to your attack device:
-curl -F 'file=@<FILENAME>' http://<server-IP>:9999/
+To Upload a file back to your webserver use: curl -F 'file=@<FILENAME>' http://<server-IP>:9999/